This rustic woodland party theme is a great kids birthday party idea that you’ll love!

 - S’mores Cakes: Another option for cupcakes are to make these s’more cupcakes, but they proved a little too difficult to adapt to all of our food allergies.

-- Chipmunk nibbles: This was simply popcorn in bowl!
+- Chipmunk nibbles: This was simply popcorn in a bowl.
 Super easy and allergy friendly (P.S.
 If you have a Costco next to you, you have to try the Popcornopolis Nearly Naked Popcorn; it is AMAZING!).

 - Twigs: Another super simple one- just plain ole pretzel sticks (or GF pretzel sticks).